 A curses front-end for various audio players

-cplay-ng is a curses front-end for various audio players written in python.
+cplay is a minimalist music player with a textual user interface written in Python.
 It aims to provide a power-user-friendly interface with simple filelist and playlist control.

 The original cplay is no longer maintained.
 This fork aims to maintaining the original code as well as keeping it up to date with recent developments (e.g. python3) and adding new features.